Why is this here?

 How Do I Know Jesus is God?

-All of the apostles saw Jesus perform amazing miracles.
-All but one of them suffered painful gruesome deaths.
+All of the apostles saw Jesus perform amazing miracles (such as resurrection).
+All of the apostles but one suffered painful gruesome deaths for sticking to their story.
 Would you be crucified upside down or boiled alive for something you knew was a lie?

-Actually, I couldn’t tell you whether God is angry or not because I don’t know.
-I do know that He didn’t kill His Son out of anger.
-A lot of Protestants seem to talk as if there was some sort of heavenly bank account of wrath, and God got to vent His anger on Jesus, which somehow made God not angry at us anymore or something.
-But that doesn’t make any sense.
+God didn’t kill His Son out of anger.
+A lot of Protestants seem to talk as if there was a heavenly bank account of wrath.
+They say that we had sinned, therefore God couldn’t forgive us.
+Someone had to atone for the sins because God is just.
+So He sent Jesus to be punished for our sins.
+But that doesn’t make any sense, and it’s certainly not just.
 Richard Dawkins amusingly summarizes the whole thing as “divine child abuse”.
 However, that is not what happened.
 God has always extended His grace to sinners, even before Jesus was crucified.
 Jesus came along to create a new covenant, because we had misinterpreted the old one.
 He came to show us what a perfect life was meant to look like.
-He came to show us that death is not to be feared.
+He came to conquer death, and to show us that it is not to be feared.

 Does God “send” people to Hell?